Shapes and shaving cream, together at last!

 Did we PLAY enough?

-But you see, having my son start BIG school has me glaring over their daily schedule knowing that there is no turning back time.
+But you see, having my son start BIG school has me glaring over their daily schedule, knowing no turning back time.

 You guys!
 Do you see what is missing?!